Solve the differential equation using variation of parameters: y'... | Study Prep in Pearson+

 1

 Step 1: Identify the type of differential equation.
-The given equation is a second-order linear non-homogeneous differential equation: y'' - 16y = 16x e^{4x}.
-The solution will consist of the complementary solution (solution to the homogeneous equation) and a particular solution.
+The given equation y'' - 2y' + y = e^t arctan(t) is a second-order linear non-homogeneous differential equation.
+The method of variation of parameters is suitable for solving such equations.

 Watch next